 Among the biggest ski news is Aspen/KSL $1.5 billion purchase of Intrawest resorts, and a portfolio that includes 12 mountain resorts: Squaw Valley and Alpine Meadows, Mammoth Mountain and June Mountain, Snow Summit and Bear Mountain also in California, Steamboat and Winter Park Resort, Colorado, Stratton Vermont, Tremblant in Quebec, Snowshoe Mountain Resort in West Virginia, Blue Mountain Ski Resort in Ontario, and Canadian Mountain Holidays heli skiing.

-Vail Resorts now owns 14 ski resorts with its most recent acquisition of Stowe Vermont, Whistler Blackcomb and Park City Utah in just two years. teh good news if for season pass holders that can enjoy multi mountain ski benefits, often for less than the cost of previous season pass to one of these top ski resorts.
+Vail Resorts now owns 14 ski resorts with its most recent acquisition of Stowe Vermont, Whistler Blackcomb and Park City Utah in just two years.
+The good news for season pass holders:you can enjoy multi mountain ski benefits, often for less than the cost of previous season pass to one of these top ski resorts, at $859.
+Stowe’s pass was over $1,800.

 Copyright and photos property of Family Ski Trips.com and our sister site The Luxury vacation Guide